 - 125g runny honey

-- Apricot jam (optional) (I think cherry would work really well too, but the apricot was cheaper!)
+- Apricot jam (optional) (I think cherry would work really well too, but the apricot was cheaper! – you could also use homemade chia jam)

 - Icing sugar (optional)